 Whistler might be best known as a premier mountain destination and the host resort of the 2010 Winter Olympic and Paralympic Games, but its world-class restaurants, hiking/biking trails and numerous events and festivals make it worthy of attention year-round.
 A big part of the appeal is its craft beer experience, anchored by the BrewHouse in Whistler Village, along with two breweries in the funky and fun Function Junction neighbourhood.

 Sure, what gets you to Whistler in the first place is likely the snow-clad mountains, or perhaps the Top of the Mountain bike trail that descends 5,000 feet from the top of Whistler Mountain, but once you’ve finished your day on the slopes, it’s time for a beer, right?
 No worries, bro, the BC Ale Trail has you covered.

 Start in the Village at the BrewHouse, located right beside the Olympic Plaza.
 It’s a big, welcoming brewpub with a great kitchen and a solid beer list, including the award-winning 5 Rings IPA, which was named BC’s Beer of the Year in 2012.
 If hops aren’t your style, the rest of the beer list is top-notch.

 Next, pop over to Function Junction, Whistler’s “industrial zone” 10 minutes south of the Village, which is home to two breweries—one old and one new.
 Whistler Brewing Company, founded in 1989 (though not in this location) has a strong, stable presence in the community and throughout BC.
 The brewery has a tasting room and offers tours.
-Nearby is Coast Mountain Brewing, a new addition to the scene that offers its own unique range of beers in its tasting room.
+Nearby is Coast Mountain Brewing, which offers its own unique range of beers in its tasting room.
+In addition, they have a love for sour ales and have a modest oak barrel program with special releases throughout the year.

 If you’ve timed your visit well, you can also experience the Whistler Village Beer Festival, which takes over Whistler Olympic Plaza and other venues in the Village in mid-September each year.